bctix/haxeDiscordbotTemplate/README.md

 hello, I've been making a few bots on my own with hxDiscord and thought I should finally make some sort of template for these bots so I don't have to constantly rewrite it.

-## Disclaimer

-As of now (7/24/23, m/dd/yy), slash commands are not working.

 ## How it works
 The template already handles everything for running command files and such.